-Effective April 1, 2016, accumulations (including contributions and earnings) under the Funding Agreement for the Guaranteed Option as of March 31, 2016, will be credited to MACS with an effective interest rate of 1.20% and are guaranteed to earn this rate through March 31, 2017, subject to the claims-paying ability of TIAA-CREF Life Insurance Company.
+Effective April 1, 2016, accumulations (including contributions and earnings) under the Funding Agreement for the Guaranteed Option as of March 31, 2016, were credited to

+MACS with an effective interest rate of 1.20% and were guaranteed to earn this rate through March 31, 2017, subject to the claims-paying ability of TIAA-CREF Life Insurance Company.
+Effective April 1, 2017 through March 31, 2018, the rate increased to 1.50%.